 Denton

 Denton (est. pop.
-150,000 — U.S. Census Bureau, 2023 ACS) is the county seat and a university city home to both the University of North Texas (roughly 44,000 students) and Texas Woman's University (roughly 16,000 students).
-Combined enrollment approaching 60,000 means a substantial fraction of Denton city's population is students with temporary addresses.
-Student-era Denton addresses persist in databases for years after graduation.
-A former Denton resident's last known address may be a student apartment that has since turned over multiple times.
+150,000 — U.S. Census Bureau, 2023 ACS) is the county seat and a university city.
+Combined UNT and TWU enrollment approaching 60,000 means a substantial fraction of Denton's population is students with temporary addresses.
+Student-era Denton addresses in ZIP codes 76201, 76203, 76205, and 76210 persist in databases for years.
+Verify ownership before treating any Denton city address as current.

 Lewisville

 Lewisville (est. pop.
-115,000 — U.S. Census Bureau, 2023 ACS) is the largest city in southern Denton County and a major Dallas-Fort Worth suburban hub.
-It sits at the intersection of I-35E and Highway 121, making it a logistics and retail center.
-Lewisville borders both Dallas County to the east and Tarrant County via Irving — subjects from Lewisville may have prior records in either adjacent county.
+115,000 — U.S. Census Bureau, 2023 ACS) is the largest city in southern Denton County at the intersection of I-35E and Highway 121.
+Lewisville borders Dallas County — some Lewisville ZIP codes are close enough to the county line to warrant confirming county jurisdiction before routing direct clerk contact.
+Records for Lewisville residents route to Denton County District and County Clerk portals.

 Flower Mound

 Flower Mound (est. pop.
-85,000 — U.S. Census Bureau, 2023 ACS) is one of the most affluent communities in the DFW metro, consistently ranking among the best places to live in Texas.
-It generates minimal court filing volume per capita.
-Flower Mound's address histories tend to be among the most stable in the county — high homeownership rates and low population turnover make aggregator addresses more reliable as current indicators than in faster-growing communities.
+85,000 — U.S. Census Bureau, 2023 ACS) is one of the most affluent DFW communities and generates minimal court filing volume per capita.
+High homeownership rates make Flower Mound addresses among the most stable and reliable as current indicators in the county.

 The Colony

 The Colony (est. pop.
-50,000 — U.S. Census Bureau, 2023 ACS) is a southern Denton County community on the north shore of Lake Lewisville, adjacent to the Collin County line.
-Nebraska Furniture Mart's massive Texas store is located here.
-The Colony's position near the Collin County line means subjects may have prior records in Collin County depending on which side of the line prior residences fell.
+50,000 — U.S. Census Bureau, 2023 ACS) is in southern Denton County on Lake Lewisville's north shore, adjacent to the Collin County line.
+Nebraska Furniture Mart's Texas location anchors the city's commercial identity.
+Prior records for subjects near the Collin County line may be in Collin County rather than Denton County.

 Common search scenarios